gkindel/Matching-Challenge/README.md

 #### Recursive solution
 http://gkindel.github.io/Matching-Challenge/recursive.html

-Decided to leave it without memoisation for compartive purposes.
+Usesd memoisation for compartive purposes.
 With it, the difference is speeds is nominal.

 ####  Dynamic solution